jsign/sumhash/README.md

 The reference implementation is written in Go and can be found in the [`go-sumhash`] repository.
 You can also refer to the [`spec`] to see a formal description of the hash function.

-This implementation isn't a literal port of the Go repository since the official implementation wouldn't lead to idiomatic Rust.
-In this library, we implement a Sumhash512Core core that can be wrapped with CoreWrapper.
-If you're interested in an earlier version which was a direct port of the reference implementation, see the `legacyport` branch.
+This implementation provides a _core_ implementation to be used with the `CoreWrapper` trait.
+If you're interested in an earlier version that was a direct port of the reference implementation, see the `legacyport` branch.

-This library has a `AlgorandSumhash512Core` type alias which facilitates a default configuration for Sumhash512Core that utilizes the official seed for the Algorand blockchain state proofs.
+This library has an `AlgorandSumhash512Core` type alias which facilitates a default configuration for Sumhash512Core that utilizes the official seed for the Algorand blockchain state proofs.
 The AlgorandSumhash512Core uses a lookup table as the default underlying compressor setup instead of a matrix.

-This library **isn't** audited or ready for production use, nor is it an official implementation.
+This library **is**n't** audited, nor is it an official implementation.

+You might be interested in [this article explaining more details](https://ihagopian.com/posts/implementing-algorands-sumhash512-cryptographic-hash-function-in-rust) about the implementation and performance of the library.

 [`go-sumhash`]: https://github.com/algorand/go-sumhash
 [`spec`]: https://github.com/algorand/go-sumhash/blob/master/spec/sumhash-spec.pdf